 speaker

-Jeff Lipson
+Jeff

-CEO
+President and CEO

-So on standalone, it's very, very minimal on solar plus storage.
-Certainly most of what we do in either utility scale solar or residential solar does involve some component of storage.
+So on standalone, it's very, very minimal.
+On solar plus storage, certainly most of what we do in either utility scale solar or residential solar does involve some component of storage.
 But again, as I alluded to in the prepared remarks, the partners we have there have generally already reported and I think have expressed a very high degree of confidence in their ability to procure ongoing storage equipment.
-And most of and to also amplify something I said in the prepared remarks, most of what we'll invest in in the next 12 to 18 months is already constructed or nearly already constructed.
-And so this issue, even if it became more challenging, would have a substantial period before it would impact folks like us.
+And most of, and to also amplify something I said in the prepared remarks, most of what we'll invest in in the next 12 to 18 months is already constructed or nearly already constructed.
+And so, this issue, even if it became more challenging, would have a substantial period before it would impact folks like us.

 speaker

-Tyler Bisseton
+Tyler Bissett

-Analyst, Goldman Sachs
+Analyst, Goldman Sachs (covering for Brian Lee)

 Super helpful.
-Thank you guys.
+Thank you, guys.

 speaker